-This is a hard topic for owners with a dog who may at times act aggressively towards someone or another dog who approaches them.
+This is a hard topic for owners with a dog who may act aggressively towards someone or another dog who approaches them.

 The problem and the solution of this tricky situation often lie in very tiny daily moments which usually look really innocent.

-There is a fine line between when the human initiates affection to the dog vs when the dog initiates such demand by exhibiting claiming behaviours to the human.
+There is a fine line between when the human initiates affection to the dog versus when the dog initiates such demand by exhibiting claiming behaviours to the human.

-They can be very difficult for a lot of people to differentiate or resist, and it is totally understandable.
+They can be very difficult for a lot of people to differentiate or resist, please allow me to elaborate.

-If the dog feels very entitled to demand attention whenever they want and can never wait, if the dog is always putting their head on the thigh of the human, sitting on the human’s feet, leaning on the human’s leg, staring at the human until he gets petted whenever he wants it, when the dog has learned that they can always invade the human’s personal space to demand affection and the human is always indulging, such a response from the human can reinforce the obsession and validate a compulsive mindset which will make the guarding behaviour worst.
+When the dog feels very entitled to demand attention whenever he wants and can never wait, for example, if the dog is always putting his head on the thigh of the human, sitting on the human’s feet, leaning on the human’s leg, and bark or paw at the human until he gets petted whenever he wants it, when the dog has learned that he can always invade the human’s personal space to demand affection and the human is always indulging, such a response from the human can reinforce the obsession and validate a compulsive mindset which will make the guarding behaviour worst.

 Often, such a dog may act very “anxious” if they cannot get the attention they want right away.
-That is not an “anxiety” that is based in fear, this “anxiety” is related to a compulsive mindset — like when a human is addicted to getting intimate and gets really frustrated when the other party says no — but the difference is, with a dog, this may often look very cute and adorable, and therefore very hard to resist.
+That is not an “anxiety” that is based in fear, this “anxiety” is related to a compulsive mindset — like when a human is addicted to getting intimate and gets really frustrated when the other party says no. With a dog, this will often look totally innocent, is very cute and adorable, and therefore very hard to resist.
 But if we keep allowing this, the guarding will become more and more intense, and other people and dogs could get injured, not to mention we will end up greatly limiting where we can take our dogs to.

-It is the same when you have put the dog on “place” (i.e. go to your bed), and he slowly creeps towards you and end up leaning on you.
-I understand it looks very adorable and is very hard to resist, but please correct the breaking of place as soon as it happens (i.e. put the dog back to the bed).
-You can release the dog to come to you for affection but you should not encourage the dog to make that decision on their own whenever they feel like invading your space.
+It is the same when you have put the dog on “place” (i.e. go to your bed), and he slowly creeps towards you and ends up leaning on you.
+I understand it looks very adorable and is very hard to resist, but please correct the breaking of "place" as soon as it happens (i.e. put the dog back to the bed).
+You can release the dog to come to you for affection when you want to, but you should not encourage the dog to make that decision on his own whenever he feels like it.

-You should not let the dog feel that they can dictate and are entitled to invade your personal space whenever he feels like it.
+You should not let a dog with an aggressive guarding tendency to believe that he is entitled to invade your personal space whenever he feels like it.
 You want the dog to understand that he needs to wait for an invitation before he can get inside your personal space.
 There is a very big difference from the dog’s perspective.
 Who initiates this process matters to the dog.
+The sequence matters.

-When you are the one initiating this release>reward process, your dog will get into the habit of waiting on your invitation for intimacy patiently.
+When you are the one initiating the reward sequence, your dog will get into the habit of waiting on your invitation for intimacy patiently.
 This will change how the dog looks you at and how he makes his decisions around you, which will in turn change how he behaves around you.

-Otherwise, the dog can become compulsive to demand and get frustrated when they are not getting it whenever they want it - which will really fuel this dog’s desire to guard and defend you whenever they do not like to see other people or dogs approaching you.
+Otherwise, the dog can become compulsive to demand and get frustrated when he is not getting it whenever he wants it - which will really fuel this dog’s desire to guard and defend you whenever he does not like to see other people or dogs approaching you.

 Hope this makes sense.